 During the opening, visitors were greeted with complimentary tea in thrifted cups, and invited to discover dozens of miniature works by over 20 artists.

 The works included in the show, which will be running through mid-December, are submissions from artists and members of Victoria’s creative community across every media imaginable.
-Film photography from home-made pinhole cameras by Alex Scorochild, woven baskets produced from recycled yarn fiber by Del Rosario, and a mini tableaux of organic materials preserved in resin by visual artist Rose Sleigh are just a few of the creations being showcased.
+Analog photography from home-made pinhole cameras by Alex Skorochid, woven baskets produced from recycled yarn fiber by Del Rosario, and a mini tableaux of organic materials preserved in resin by visual artist Rose Sleigh are just a few of the creations being showcased.

 A tiny sewing room, made by retired resident Linda Chan, sits on a table, collecting together found objects and reused materials that Chan has been gathering for months.
 It’s a microcosmic world full of materials, buttons, and little furniture inviting viewers to lean in close and investigate.

 Ashley Howe, the managing director of SUPPLY, discussed her and MacIntyre’s goals for the show in an interview with the Martlet.

 Creative reuse, for Howe, is about showing people how to “breathe new life into old materials through the creative process.”
 Not only does this show provide space for the submitting artists to be inventive with their media, but according to Howe it also works at inspiring the public to see these materials in a new light.

 “We just need to change people’s perceptions around used things and see the educational and creative value in all waste materials,” she said.